 Proper maintenance is essential in extending the life of your water heater by reducing the development of leaks and damage to your tank and dodging the dreaded call for emergency repair citing no hot water in the home.

 Here are a few common signs that there may be a problem with your water heater:

 If the water from your water heater appears discolored, there is a distinct chance that your water heater is rusting on the inside, which could result in a leak and contaminated water.

 Noises Coming From the Water Heater

 Knocking or booming sounds coming from your water heater can be a signal that residue has built up on the foundation of the system.
-This means that your water heating system will be less efficient and will demand more gas or electricity to heat your water, resulting in hefty heating bills.
-In addition, the excessive effort necessary to heat your water could create more damage to your system, leading to cracks and leaks.
+This means that your water heating system will be less efficient and will demand more gas or electricity to heat your water, resulting in higher heating bills.
+In addition, the excessive effort required to heat your water could create more damage to your system, leading to cracks and leaks.

 A Noticeable Leak

 The most common cause of failure of residential water heaters is a leak from the tank.
 If you see water around your tank, you presumably have a leak.
 And if your water heater resides in your attic or above the first floor, the potential for catastrophic damage rises.
 If you notice your water heater is leaking, call the experts immediately.
 Even a minor leak can escalate fast and cause expensive damage to your home.

 If you’re getting zero, or very little, hot water out of your tap, the issue could be the pilot light on your water heater unit.
 If you’re not confident how to investigate the pilot light, call in the experts to address the problem.

 If your running water is either too hot or too cold, there is a good chance that you have the incorrect size water heater to accommodate your living space and the number of people relying on hot water in your home.
 If a gas water heater is undersized, the system will deteriorate in a shorter period of time.